-\item[--] and in Chapter~\ref{SU The modified construction of the current work} we use them to explain \textit{what we modify} to \cite{Higman Subgroups of fP groups} to overcome the found issues, and to have an explicit embedding. \end{itemize}
+\item[$\circ$] and in Chapter~\ref{SU The modified construction of the current work} we use them to explain \textit{what we modify} to \cite{Higman Subgroups of fP groups} to overcome the found issues, and to have an explicit embedding. \end{itemize}

-\subsubsection{\textbf{Step 1.} Characterization of the recursively enumerable subsets of $\E$ via Higman operations, page 457 and Section 2 in \cite{Higman Subgroups of fP groups}}
+\subsubsection{\textbf{Step 1.} Characterization of the recursively enumerable subsets of $\E$ via Higman operations: page 457 and Section 2 in \cite{Higman Subgroups of fP groups}}

 Higman begins by the classic Kleene characterization of a recursively enumerable subsets of $\mathbb N_0$ which we mentioned in Section~\ref{SU Recursive enumeration and recursive groups} with references.
-The G{\" o}del numbering allows to generalize the notion of recursively enumerable subsets of $\mathbb N_0$ to \textit{any} subsets of an \textit{effectively enumerable} set $\E$, in particular, of the set $\E$ of all integer-valued functions $f\! : \Z \to \Z$ with finite supports from the above Section~\ref{SU Integer functions f}, as this $\E$ certainly is effectively enumerable.
+Then the G{\" o}del numbering allows to generalize the notion of recursively enumerable sub\-sets of $\mathbb N_0$ to \textit{any} subsets of an \textit{effectively enumerable} set $\E$, in particular, of the set $\E$ of all integer-valued functions $f\! : \Z \to \Z$ with finite supports from the above Section~\ref{SU Integer functions f}, as this $\E$ certainly is effectively enumerable.